d12frosted/elpa-mirror/nongnu/gptel-readme.txt

 Rewrite/refactor interface

 In any buffer: with a region selected, you can rewrite prose, refactor code or fill in the region.
-Use gptel's menu (C-u M-x `gptel-send') to access this feature.
+This is accessible via `gptel-rewrite', and also from the `gptel-send' menu.

 gptel in Org mode: